Akshay-VK/DaSHLab-Induction/README.md

 ## Recommended Resources

 Here are a few resources to get started.
-You don't need to go through all of them; pick what works best for your learning style.
+You **DO NOT** need to go through all of them; pick what works best for your learning style.

 ### Distributed Systems Concepts